CreativeSDK/ios-getting-started-samples/Share Menu UI Component/Guide/Guide.md

 This option copies an image to the Creative Cloud.
 No feedback is provided in the application, but you can provided your own feedback by listening for the event that occurs when the share is complete.
 (More on the events momentarily.)
 The image appears in the user's Creative Cloud **Recent** folder:

 <img src="https://aviarystatic.s3.amazonaws.com/creativesdk/ios/sharemenu/copy_test.png" />

+### Send To Photoshop and Send To Illustrator

+As you would expect, "Send to Photoshop" and "Send to Illustrator" will send the asset to the user's Creative Cloud connected machine and open it in the corresponding application.

 ### Share